-The output from the screener would then be fed into an MS Excel spreadsheet for further manipulation (for example to sort the table, calculate the market’s deciles or identify outliers).
+The output from the screener would then be fed into a Microsoft Excel spreadsheet for further manipulation (for example to sort the table, calculate the market’s deciles or identify outliers).
 We also need to use a spreadsheet because the stock screener did not have the specific facility to express our criteria to the granularity required.

 In the example of July 2007 above, the stock screener output featured 188 stocks (with all qualifying attributes), of which 22 passed Phase 1.
 The MS spreadsheet was also used to compute the various deciles from the 188 entries for steps 1-10

 Once a share has been bought and entered the systematic portfolio, additional steps are required to manage its lifecycle and exit from the portfolio.
 These exit criteria are:

 A trailing Stop/Loss (S/L) of 15% of the peak share price (since purchase)